 If you read the scientific literature, estimates of the prevalence of insomnia are all over the place.
 So the problem is not that the lay public doesn’t understand the formal definitions of insomnia; it’s that there are differing data-gathering techniques even among the professionals.

-Our assessment: although 30% of the adult population has some bouts or symptoms of insomnia, it is estimated that 10% fit into the formal definition of insomnia with excessive daytime sleepiness and the condition lasting at least a month.
+Our assessment: although 30% of the adult population has some bouts or symptoms of insomnia, it is estimated that 10% fit experience excessive daytime sleepiness for at least one month.
 Further, if you remove other sleep disorders, mental and other physical disorders, and side effects of medicines or substance abuse, the number falls to 6%.

 However the NIH Sleep Disorders Research Plan (2011) states “Chronic insomnia affects nearly one out of five adults”.